Open post

 PUBLIC DOMAIN

-Many of the American elites had recently come to disdain the Astors because of Jack's hasty remarriage to such a young girl.
-One of the few who didn't pass judgment, however, was fellow First-Class passenger Molly Brown, who had traveled with the happy couple in Europe, and coincidentally also needed to abbreviate her travels and head home on Titanic.
+One of those who didn't pass judgment, however, was fellow First-Class passenger Margaret Brown.
+She had in fact traveled with the happy couple in Europe, and coincidentally also needed to abbreviate her travels and return to the United States on board the Titanic.

 The Washington Times, dated August 3, 1911.